philippama/hdfs-demo/README.md

 # hdfs-demo
-This contains a simple application which copies a file into HDFS.
+This contains a simple test which writes a file into HDFS and reads it back.
 It expects HDFS to be running on host = hdfs001.

 User Permissions
 You will need permission to write to the directory you are using.
 If you do not have write access, you will see an exception like